 Starting point for the organisation is that it will take into account the differences between the two countries and between the Colonies, and that decisions will be taken by overall consensus.
-Management will be implemented in the component parts through a combination of instruments and supported by the active involvement of the stakeholders.
+Management will be implemented in the component parts through a combination of instruments and supported by the active involvement of the stakeholders a.
+Information: each of the State Parties must take ownership towards UNESCO when issues concerning only their part of the site are involved.
+However, it should be evident that the other State Party must be informed and given the opportunity to contribute.